c00/svelte-translate/README.md

 ## Features

-- Use any JSON file or JS object as input
+- 🛩️ Use any JSON file or JS object as input
-- Supports unlimited languages
+- 🛰️ Supports unlimited languages
-- Interpolate parameters
+- 🛺 Interpolate parameters
+- 🐒 Fallback to the default language for missing values in the current language
-- Svelte Stores are used a lot (Everything is reactive)
+- 🚀 Svelte Stores are used a lot (Everything is reactive)
-- Typescript native
+- 🦄 Typescript native
-- HTML output is sanitized with [DOMPurify](https://github.com/cure53/DOMPurify)
+- 🦧 HTML output is sanitized with [DOMPurify](https://github.com/cure53/DOMPurify)

 ## Install